eljost/pysisyphus/docs/tsoptimization.rst

                                     # TS optimizations.

      #hessian_ref: [path]           # Expects a path to a precalculated hessian at any
                                     # level of theory.
-Mode to maximize along is selected
+The emode to maximize along is selected
                                     # by highest overlap with imaginary mode from the reference
                                     # hessian.